...

 Featured header graphic for a guide on dental vendor cybersecurity risk, showing two hands shaking with a large red 'HACKED' stamp overlay, symbolizing third-party data breaches.

-An infographic stating that in 2023, nearly 88 million patient records were exposed through vendor and business associate breaches, proving that practice data is often compromised through trusted third-party companies.
+In 2023, nearly 88 million patient records were exposed through vendor and business associate breaches.

 How a Vendor Breach Reaches Your Practice